lynnaloo/xtuple-vagrant/README.md

 [Vagrant](http://docs.vagrantup.com/v2/why-vagrant/index.html) is open-source software used to create lightweight and portable virtual development environments.
 Vagrant works like a "wrapper" for VirtualBox that can create, configure, and destroy virtual machines with the use of its own terminal commands.
 Vagrant facilitates the setup of environments without any direct interaction with VirtualBox and allows developers to use preferred editors and browsers in their native operating system.
 [This blog](http://mitchellh.com/the-tao-of-vagrant) describes a typical workflow using Vagrant in a development environment.

+New to Github?
+Learn more about basic Github activities [here](https://help.github.com/categories/54/articles).

 Note: This document is for setting up a virtual environment on a Unix host.
 If you are using a Windows host, please use [these instructions](../../wiki/Creating-a-Vagrant-Virtual-Environment-on-a-Windows-Host).